 1977: A lot of good albums in this Top 10!
 Rumours by Fleetwood Mac, in its 7th week at #1, The Beatles at the Hollywood Bowl was #2 and the Commodores was third.
 The Soundtrack to "Rocky" came in fourth, followed by the former #1 album Hotel California by the Eagles.
 The rest of the Top 10: Book of Dreams by the Steve Miller Band, Barry Manilow Live was #7, Marvin Gaye Live at the London Palladium moved up to 8, Izitso by Cat Stevens was #9, and the debut album from Foreigner moved into the Top 10.

 1979: After reading this, you should very easily be able to discount anything that VH1 says (which hopefully you were able to do prior to reading this!)
-VH1 claims that "The Devil Went Down to Georgia" by the Charlie Daniels Band and "My Sharona" by the Knack were released Saturday, June 23.
+(VH1 claims that "My Sharona" by the Knack was released Saturday, June 23.
+According to 'Billboard', "My Sharona" debuted on the Singles chart on June 23.
 As anyone with even a remote knowledge of music knows, a song cannot debut on a music chart on the day it is released.
 The trade magazine has to have time to see how popular the newly released song is and it actually does take a while to get the magazine published.
 So you see, it is impossible for a song to appear in print on the day it is mailed to radio stations.
-No, actually, those two singles were released on this date in 1984--June 18, which was a Monday.
+No, actually, the song was released on this date in 1984--June 18, which was a Monday.
 I was a radio station Music Director when the songs came out and I can tell you that VH1 has no knowledge of what they are talking about.
-This is one of the reasons I decided to do this blog--to get the truth out about all things related to rock.
+This is one of the reasons I decided to do this blog--to get the truth out about all things related to rock.)

 1983: "Never Gonna' Let You Go" by Sergio Mendes was the new #1 song on the Adult Contemporary chart.

-1983: Irene Cara remained at #1 for a third week with "Flashdance...What a Feeling".
-Culture Club moved to #2 with "Time (Clock of the Heart)" while David Bowie dropped with "Let's Dance".
+1983: Irene Cara remained at #1 for a third week with "Flashdance...What A Feeling".
+Culture Club moved to #2 with "Time (Clock Of The Heart)" while David Bowie dropped with "Let's Dance".

 1984: "Panama" by Van Halen was not released Saturday, June 23 as VH1 claims (see the note next to the year 1979), but rather on this date, Monday, June 18.

-1983: Irene Cara remained at #1 for a third week with "Flashdance...What a Feeling".
-Culture Club moved to #2 with "Time (Clock of the Heart)" while David Bowie dropped with "Let's Dance".
+1983: Irene Cara remained at #1 for a third week with "Flashdance...What A Feeling".
+Culture Club moved to #2 with "Time (Clock Of The Heart)" while David Bowie dropped with "Let's Dance".

 1984: "Panama" by Van Halen was not released Saturday, June 23 as VH1 claims (see the note next to the year 1979), but rather on this date, Monday, June 18.